A Brief Thought on Writer’s Block and Why It’s a Good Thing

 They don’t let things sit for a while before editing, or read a piece aloud to optimize flow.

 In other words, they never seem to struggle with writer’s block.
 And they don’t.
 Nor do they struggle with Imposter Syndrome as applied to their writing.
 Because the only people who struggle with writer’s block are writers.
-And most people, most entrepreneurs, are not writers.

 And there is a simplicity to that one might envy, least in terms of speed of production.